Nesvilab/FragPipe/docs/tutorial_two_pass_search.md

-## Perform two-pass search to analyze variant peptides
+## Perform two-pass search to analyze novel peptides and PTMs

 ##### [FragPipe](https://fragpipe.nesvilab.org) can be downloaded [here](https://github.com/Nesvilab/FragPipe/releases).
 Follow the instructions on that same Releases page to launch the program.
 See [here](https://fragpipe.nesvilab.org/docs/tutorial_fragpipe.html#configure-fragpipe) for help configuring FragPipe.

-FragPipe has the ability to perform the "two-pass search" to detect novel/variant peptides semi-automatically.
+FragPipe has the ability to perform the "two-pass search" to detect novel peptides and PTMs semi-automatically.
 It performs the following three steps.
-1. Perform the first search to identify the canonical peptides
+1. Perform the first search to identify the canonical peptides and/or common PTMs
-2. Generate new "sub mzML" files by excluding the scans matching to the canonical peptides
+2. Generate new "sub mzML" files by excluding the scans having good matches
-3. Perform the second search to identify the novel/variant peptides
+3. Perform the second search to identify the novel peptides and/or PTMs

 #### Common issues of two-pass search approaches due to the limited high-quality scans in the second search
 1. The spectra are not mass calibrated or the mass calibration does not work well